 “The work God does in the wilderness is preparing you for what’s on the other side of it.”

-- Jesus stayed close to the Father… as should we.
+† Jesus stayed close to the Father – As should we.
 Stand on His promises.
 He has not forgotten us… we have forgotten Him.
-We’ve taken our eyes off our Savior and Deliverer… and we see only the vastness of the desert.
+We have taken our eyes off our Deliverer… and we see only the vastness of the desert.
 He will never abandon us or forsake us.
 He desires that we draw close to Him in this time.
 He wants us to press into His presence.

-- Jesus talked to the Father — In wilderness times, we may find it difficult to pray.
+† Jesus talked to the Father – In wilderness times, we may find it difficult to pray.
 Yet our Father wants us to cry out to Him in our troubles.
 We come into His presence not to demand our desires but to align our thoughts with His… to see things from His perspective… to be reminded of His sovereignty.
-As Jesus prayed, so should we… “not my will, Lord, but Yours be done”.
+As Jesus prayed, so should we… “not My will, Lord, but Yours be done” (Luke 22:42).